 Roles & Responsibilities

-Government of Nepal (GoN) has also assigned following roles and responsibilities to NPC by an executive decision of June 28, 1993.
+Government of Nepal (GoN) has also assigned following roles and responsibilities to NPC by NPC Executive Order of March 12, 2018.

 - To formulate basic development policies and prepare periodic development plans accordingly within the framework of a long-term development perspective.

 - To explore internal and external resources along as well as indigenous and foreign technology and to recommend suggestions to GoN to accelerate the pace of development.

 - To explore innovative approaches for sustainable development based on the economic situation of the country.